Data4days/DAND/README.md

+#DAND

-These projects formed part of the Udacity Data Analyst Nanodegree.
+Some of my submissions for the Udacity Data Analyst Nanodegree.

 P2 - Investigate a Dataset: Investigating Lahman's Baseball Database using python.